-The proposed project generally conforms to the Secretary of the Interior's Standards for Rehabilitation, and The City of Santa Rosa's guidelines for additions within historic districts.
-The use of traditional historic building composition in forms and detailing lends a familiarity and sensitivity to the surrounding district buildings.
+The proposed project generally conforms to the Secretary of the Interior's Standards for Rehabilitation, and building composition in forms and detailing lends a familiarity and sensitivity to the surrounding district buildings.
 The contemporary materials provide a differentiation, and avoid false historicisms.